SassanTheDev/SassanTheDev.github.io/_pages/relay-rush.md

 #### Platforms: Web browser

-Relay rush is a game where cross the road meets a tower defense game and you play as a courier robot that should dodge the projectiles.
+I wanted to make a game inspired by "Cross the road" games but with a twist of having tower defense mechanics in it but keep the game easy to learn and fun to play.
+It resulted in creating Relay rush.

 [Here's the link on Itch.io to try the game!](https://sassanthedev.itch.io/relay-rush)